Not Getting Advertised Speeds

 Test your speed on all devices

 When performing a speed test, it's recommended to use a direct connection to your laptop/desktop computer via Ethernet cable bypassing your wireless router.
+When bypassing your router, please disconnect your router and wait at least 10 minutes before connecting a laptop/desktop computer directly to our Ethernet wall jack.

 Please note, not all computers are capable of delivering all speeds.